The next General Meeting is at 9 a.m. on Saturday, . Join us!

 We are the Culpeper County Democratic Committee.
 Steadily growing in size and strength, we welcome anyone who believes that all people deserve representation, justice and dignity.
 Our mission is to help elect representatives who will uphold the Constitution and its protections for all Americans.
 See you at the polls!

-Our general membership meetings are held from 9-11 a.m. on the first Saturday of the month.
+Our general membership meetings are held from 9-11 a.m. on the first Saturday of the month EXCEPT OUR NEXT MEETING WHEN WE MEET ON AUGUST 8 due to location availability.
 Meanwhile, visit our office at 411 S. Main St. If the blue flag is flying, we’re open!
 Questions?
 Contact us here or at (540) 227-0558.